CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 - The total amount capitalized in sales was X in 2 years, with a total of Y orders containing Y items.
 This corresponds to an average of 6.5 items per order and $8.9K price per item.
 - items since last order (canceled orders)
 - The largest market in terms of revenue was the USA, contributing with M in sales and K in the share of total selling.
-- The most requested product line was the classic model, representing P in sales and L in selling share
+- The most requested product line was the classic model, representing P in sales and L in selling percentage.
 - November is the top month of the year in terms of sales and requests, totailling M in revenue (or share).
-- The first week of the month is usually the one with most vending, (totailling) P in revenue
+- The first week of the month is usually the one with most vending, counting P in revenue.
-- The principal city in terms of revenue is New York, amounting K in revenue and J in share
+- The principal city in terms of earnings is New York, amounting K in returns and J in share.
-- The top client is P, amounting H in terms of revenue and L in share
+- The top client is P, summing H in terms of gain and L in percentage.

 - Top product lines were classic and vintage cars
 - Top dealsizes were medium and large